 Regulations and Compliance

-Like other licenses, microbusinesses must comply with certain regulations designed to oversee the cannabis industry, including the following:
+Like other licensees, if you run a microbusiness, you must comply with certain regulations designed to oversee the cannabis industry, including the following:

-- Obtain a specific license for the activity they engage in.
+- Obtain a specific license for the activity you engage in.

-- Adhere to strict regulations on cannabis packaging and labeling, which dictate how businesses can display information about ingredients, potency, dosage, and potential risks or elements that labels may or may not have to appeal to the right audience.
+- Adhere to strict regulations on cannabis packaging and labeling, which dictate how you can display the required information (ingredients, potency, dosage, and potential risks) and specify the elements your product labels may or may not have in order to appeal to the right audience.

-- Enforce the strictest safety standards to ensure all materials are handled properly, especially hazardous substances used in extraction (butane, propane, and other volatile solvents), to avoid posing risks to others.
+- Enforce the strictest safety standards to ensure all materials are handled properly, especially hazardous substances used in extraction (e.g., butane, propane, and other volatile solvents), to prevent fire, explosion, or other risks.

-- Implement strict security measures to protect cannabis or derived products and prevent theft or diversion.
+- Implement strict security measures to protect cannabis or its derived products and prevent theft and diversion.

-- Limit the size of the canopy or cultivation operations and the amount of cannabis produced as required for each license type.
+- Limit the size of your canopy or cultivation operations and the amount of cannabis you produce as required for this license type.

 - Comply with local zoning requirements for cannabis businesses, especially those on the mandatory distance between cultivation spaces and retail premises, whether located in or outside of New York City.

-- Use the state-mandated track-and-trace system to monitor cannabis from seed to sale and maintain accurate, detailed, up-to-date records of all operations.
+- Use the state-mandated track-and-trace system, Metrc, to monitor cannabis from seed to sale and maintain accurate, detailed, up-to-date records of all your operations.

-- Hire employees and source from disadvantaged communities to meet SEE standards.
+- Hire employees and source (buy materials, products, and services) whenever possible from disadvantaged communities to meet SEE standards.

 Compliance is key in the NY cannabis industry.
-If you apply for and obtain a microbusiness license, you must adhere to all regulations and meet the strictest standards to avoid compliance issues that can result in fines, license revocation, and other potential penalties.
+As a microbusiness licensee, you must adhere to every regulation and meet the strictest standards to prevent violations that can lead to fines, license revocation, and other severe penalties.

 Resources and Support

-The success of your application for a NY cannabis microbusiness license will depend on how educated you are about the state's requirements, regulations, and standards.
+The success of your application for a NY cannabis microbusiness license will depend on how educated you are about the state's requirements, rules, and standards.

 To find valuable information and learn more, check out the following sources: